 An interview with El Mono (p191) documents the recruitment process: "those guys would hang out around here and be nice to me and say 'come over here, have a bit of money'."
 Having a formal sector job means that one is not "hanging around the neighborhood" when the gangs come recruiting.
-A desirable outside option would be a job with benefits and social security, yet those with formal sector jobs pay extortion fees to gangs.
-Indeed, the options are often presented as an occupational choice: "are you gonna work [for the gang] or do a normal job?"
+A desirable outside option would be a job with benefits and social security, yet those with formal sector jobs pay extortion fees to gangs.8